Aegyo

-In everyday life
+Use

-Puzar and Hong argue that "aegyo is almost certainly a strong contributing element to the discursive organisation of the 'ideal Korean woman', repeatedly reinforced by narratives and images produced and reproduced throughout everyday lives and mediatic representations."
+In their study, scholar Aljosa Puzar and Hong Yewon argue that "aegyo is almost certainly a strong contributing element to the discursive organisation of the 'ideal Korean woman', repeatedly reinforced by narratives and images produced and reproduced throughout everyday lives and mediatic representations."
 Puzar and Hong additionally conclude that aegyo is essentially in the end how Korean women navigate what "amounts to societal oppression" and that aegyo is essentially a reflection of an unequal power distribution in South Korea.

 In some or many cases, men expect this behavior to be "innate" or spontaneous.
 This means that men expect women to be naturally cute and submissive—-and imagine that this behavior is natural for women instead of a result of cultural expectations.
 Generally, men welcome this behavior only when it is viewed as natural, so women are expected to perform this behavior in a way that it seems natural or can be imagined as innate by the man, essentially meaning that men expect or believe that this highly infantilized and submissive woman is a "natural" state or behavior.